hslightnin/FlowCharts/README.md

 open func createDismissionTransition() -> Transition
 ```

+When using Fixed Presenter we do not create Transition for it, but rather ask Presenter to create Transition for us.
+The example of use for such presenter is for example standard popover.
+We can't tell it to be presented with any arbitrary transition.

-### Item presenters
+#### Flexible presenters

-Item Presenters are either Free Presenters or Fixed Presenters.
-The example of Free Presenter is [ButtonPresenter](FlowCharts/DiagramButtonPresenter.swift), the example of Fixed presenter is [PopoverPresenter](FlowCharts/PopoverPresenter.swift).

-### Use Case Presenters (Flexible Presenters)

-Use Case Presenters present several items.
-Also at different times Use Case Presenter can present different items.
-For example Use Case Presenter for editing symbol colour first presents button.
-When button is pressed it presents popover with collection view.
-So it can be behave as free or fixed presenters depending on their state.
-Such presenters are called Flexible Presenters.
-The inherit from [FlexiblePresenter](PresenterKit/Presenter/FlexiblePresenter.swift) class.
+Flexible presenters can behave as free or fixed presenters depending on their state.
+They inherit from [FlexiblePresenter](PresenterKit/Presenter/FlexiblePresenter.swift) class.

 Flexible Presenter have both sets of methods:

-It has methods for working with free transitions:
+It has methods for working with arbitrary transitions:

 ```
 func prepareForPresentation(withIn freeTransition: Transition) func prepareForDismission(withIn freeTransition: Transition)
 ```

-And methods for working with fixed transitions:
+And methods for creating transitions:

 ```
 func prepareFixedPresentationTransition() -> Transition func prepareFixedDismissionTransition() -> Transition
 ```

-The also have open methods that must to implemented by suclasses to determine how presenter should behave:
+The also have open methods that must to implemented by subclasses to determine how presenter should behave in concrete situation:

 ```
 open var needsFixedPresentationTransition: Bool